nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

 #### Nodes

-In order for QW Control to know which nodes exist in your environment and how to connect to them, we provide a resource source yaml file:
+In order for Rundeck to know which nodes exist in your environment and how to connect to them, we provide a resource source yaml file:

 ```yaml
 web_1: